GermanBrainRot/Project-Galileo/README.md

 ![](Dinos.png)

-# Metaphysics \- Dead Again\!
+## Metaphysics \- Dead Again\!
 ![](MetaphysBusters.jpg)

 I apologize to the polite academic reader whose feelings may get hurt here, but this section can be nothing but a victory lap of the outsiders.

+You may have noticed from my style: I am not some tenured professor or any other kind of creature you find in the holy halls of academia.
+I am not even a patent clerk, nor do I have a Ph.D.
+I am just a lowly MES backend developer with an M.Sc., having majored in mathematics (minor subject: computer science).

+Yet, working *as an employee* in the private sector and solving real world problems has accustomed me to a different attitude when it comes to communication than tenured ivory tower dwellers.
+While academia rewards caution, the private sector rewards commitment.
+When there is a problem and we think we know how to fix it, the right thing to do is to champion this idea and mobilize whatever resources are necessary (our work and the work of colleagues) to find out if our idea is correct or not.
+And if it ends up being incorrect - completely or slightly - there is no shame in admitting failure and completely rethinking our approach.

+In this spirit, I will proceed from the assumption that the thoughts I layed out so far are not only correct, but will lead to the long sought after fixes that the foundations of our physical theories need.

+Did Galileo not do something very similar?
+He did *not* have the full formalism yet - just very good axioms distilled from experiments.
+They were good enough for Newton to build his formalism on top of them!
+The only difference would appear to be that Galileo conducted the key experiments himself while I can rely on a lot of experimental data and previous work where academia was somehow just unable to add 2 and 2 together.

+You know what?
+I do not expect academia to accept my work in its current form anytime soon.
+I expect that other couragous individuals will have to build on top of my work before the timid bureaucrats and gate keepers whose minds are filled with idealistic nonsense will even *consider* risking to engage with my work.
+Therefore, I will not attempt to flatter academic sensibilities by packaging my work in a form that is easily digestible to the weak of mind.
+I will instead fully lean into filtering my audience until only like 12 (or so) individuals worldwide remain who have the guts to engage with it and prove it.
+Academia will have to grudgingly take the L once this additional work (which is too big for one individual with limited resources) has been done.

+Is this not also a very Galilean move?
+Galileo did not phrase his insights in Aristotelian or Ptolemean terms to flatter the pornocracy residing in the Vatican.
+Nor did he stick to established scholastic bureaucratic language.
+Instead, he resorted to *polemics*.

+Admittedly, he did this *after* he found out that the scholastic universities of his times would not engage.
+I, instead, will do this in *anticipation* that mainstream academia will not give my work the time of the day anytime soon.
+There are just *too many* parallels to late medieval Europe, and my personal experience with gate keeping attitudes do *not* make me very optimistic.

-I am not here to make any personal attacks, but to expose structural brain rot (not of the [italian](https://italianbrainrotcharacters.com/) kind) which may make outsiders smile and which I want to offer to the academics as a tough pill to swallow for some *serious* soul searching.
+**Disclaimer**: I am *not* here to make any personal attacks, but to expose structural brain rot (not of the [italian](https://italianbrainrotcharacters.com/) kind) which may make outsiders smile and which I want to offer to the academics as a tough pill to swallow for some *serious* soul searching.
+What I have to say *will* make you feel uncomfortable.
+But science is not *supposed* to be a safe space, it is *supposed* to be about seeking truth.
+Ego has no place in it.
+Mine not either by the way!
+If I am wrong, I am wrong and that's the end of the story.
+Facts don't care about your feelings.

 Let me begin by picking on Mr Neil deGrasse Tyson because \- even though I believe he sincerely means well \- is so beautifully prototypical for having things backward.

-Two of his slogans are:
+Two of his slogans/beliefs are:

 1. The universe is under no obligation to make sense to you.
 2. Philosophy has nothing more to contribute to science.

-I think in the light of the reception that I anticipate in the long run (\!) for this pamphlet (I am engaging in a social experiment here and champion a prediction), these two ideas should now seem naive, stupid and most importantly: gate keeping.
+I think in the light of the reception that I anticipate in the long run (!) for this pamphlet (I am engaging in a *social* experiment here and champion a prediction), these two ideas should now seem naive, stupid and most importantly: gate keeping.

-While, as a Hegelian, I agree with Mr Tyson *wholeheartedly* \- more than he could even imagine \- on his first observation, the *context* in which he keeps bringing this up is just backwards.
+While, as a Hegelian, I agree with Mr Tyson *wholeheartedly* - more than he could even imagine - on his first observation, the *context* in which he keeps bringing this up is just backwards.

-Isn’t science under an obligation to make sense *of* the universe, Mr Tyson?
+*Isn’t science under an obligation to make sense **of** the universe*, Mr Tyson?

 ![](ChosenOne.jpeg)

 Now, you will surely say that this is what you have been trying to do.
 I also acknowledge your contribution to spreading the mystery and wonder and a lot of insight to the people - *how desperately we need this*!
+Moreover, I acknowledge that Mr Tyson has clarified that there *is* a free seat at the table for philosophers to contribute meaningfully - and another *huge* portion of the blame goes to philosophers who didn't dare to develop and use their own understanding.
+"Damn it, Jim, I am a philosopher, not a physicist" - sounds familiar?

 But (and this is directed at academia as a whole rather than any specific person) by

 - treating academia as a place where some holy scripture gets perpetuated in the exact way it was intended to be received rather than letting it vibe a little
-- treating experiment as a ritual by which we larp as the long gone giants, repeating exactly the steps by which they plucked insights from the tree of knowledge rather than encouraging the students to refine the question that the teacher asks
-- encouraging asking our own questions only at specific points in our academic career where it is necessary to satisfy the bureaucracy of titles, and only after years and years of conditioning us almost *not to* ask good questions
 - treating definitions as gospel rather than recognizing the epistemic interest with which they were formulated and making adaptations when the epistemic interest changes
+- treating experiment as a ritual by which we larp as the long gone giants, repeating exactly the steps by which they plucked insights from the tree of knowledge rather than encouraging the students to refine the question that the teacher asks with their own curiosity
+- encouraging asking our own questions only at specific points in our academic career where it is necessary to satisfy the bureaucracy of titles, and only after years and years of conditioning us - from childhood! - almost *not to* ask good questions
 - valuing publication quantity over publication quality
 - often hand waving your way through explanations - or even being outright dismissive - whenever a question is uncomfortable given your philosophical commitments
 - thinking that truth can be meaningfully established through the inner-academic circle jerk of "peer review" rather than seeking the tax payers' approval (aka "people's review") for your general direction of inquiry

 Academia has become a dead and barren place where groundbreaking discoveries have as little room as in universities at the end of the scholastic era.

-To put it extremely bluntly: academia has become a *disgusting* place for people who can smell dishonesty from authority figures.
+**To put it extremely bluntly**: academia has become a *disgusting* place for people who can smell dishonesty from authority figures.

+Do not get me wrong.
+I have met some *wonderful* people at university!
+A lot of my professors valued feedback from students.
+But *only* from students and other academics.
+It is as if they thought that meritocracy is a system where you can only come into positions of authority by having proven your competence; I for one think that a meritocracy is a system where you have to *keep proving* your competence throughout your entire career, even to lay people. *Notice the difference*?

-I for one *could not stomach* academic physics.
+I for one *could not stomach* the didactics of physics.
 After having *one* good teacher who gave me real confidence that the world could be understood, I took physics as a Leistungskurs (along with mathematics) - a lesson for life, as it would turn out.
 How readily our teacher would feed us *obvious bullshit* when discussing Quantum Mechanics and how no one except for me would give any *serious* push back (while neglecting to shut up and calculate, which would then hurt my grades) made me stay away from academic physics.

-Mathematics seemed, at the time, to make far more sense which is why I ended up studying it - and believing a lot of bullshit from there (notably Platonism, initially the axiom of choice, and the law of excluded middle, but my first contacts with Marxism, computability theory and constructive mathematics had me reconsider; more intense exposure to Marxism had me throw Platonism out of the window as well - thanks, Friedrich Engels for giving us Anti-Dühring!).
+Mathematics seemed, at the time, to make far more sense which is why I ended up studying it - and believing a lot of bullshit from there (notably Platonism, initially the axiom of choice, and the law of excluded middle, but my first contacts with Marxism, computability theory and constructive mathematics had me reconsider; more intense exposure to Marxism had me throw Platonism out of the window as well - thanks, Friedrich Engels for giving us [Anti-Dühring](https://www.marxists.org/archive/marx/works/1877/anti-duhring/)!).

-Just as a small tangent in what way I agree with Mr Tyson on “the universe is under no obligation to make sense to you”, here’s how a Hegelian thinks about *making* sense: the world does not only make no sense, it is in fact *riddled* with nonsense.
+Just as a small tangent *in what way* I agree with Mr Tyson on “the universe is under no obligation to make sense to you”, here’s how a Hegelian thinks about *making* sense *of* the world: the world does not only make no sense, it is in fact *riddled* with nonsense.

 Think about it.
 How is it possible whatsoever that things on Earth fall down, yet on opposite sides of the planet, they fall in opposite directions?
 I don’t know about you, but I call bullshit on that.